sangstar/linalg/README.md

 cmake --build build
 ```

-The shared object file will be available in the root directory and be
+The shared object file will be available in the root directory and can be
 imported directly in to Python.

 ```python